KungumapriyaaMKP/InfosysSpringboard/README.md

 I think tomorrow but not confirmed.can u tell now soo that we can proceed with next steps

-Ok we will proceed with the same , what should i do?Which dataset know we can go with if u tell now i will search it
+Ok we will proceed with the sam e , what should i do?Which dataset know we can go with if u tell now i will search it

 Aswini here, who is doing data preprocessing, do they upload the cleaned dataset???

-Varshitha here,i will upload it today
+Varshitha here,i will upload it by 6pm today.